-In its determination of fair value for contingent and deferred consideration, the Company uses judgment in determining the probability of achieving contractual EBITDA and other performance targets and the time frame in which the settlements will occur.
+In its determination of fair value for contingent and deferred consideration, the Company uses judgment in determining the probability of achieving contractual performance targets and the time frame in which the settlements will occur.
 Further, judgment is used in determining the appropriate current and future interest rates to apply in each situation.
-The Company estimated the probability of achievement of contractual EBITDA and other performance targets was between 11.1% to 100.0% based on each acquisition's historical and estimated future performance and risk adjusted discount rates of between 5.3% to 6.4%, which resulted in a recorded fair value for the contingent consideration of \$5.5 million and \$7.1 million as of December 31, 2023, and 2022, respectively.
-The Company estimated the fair value of the deferred consideration using a discounted cash flow estimate using market rates, with the only remaining condition on such payments being the passage of time which resulted in a recorded fair value of \$1.6 million and \$5.1 million as of December 31, 2023, and the Company is uncertain as to the extent of the volatility in the judgments and unobservable inputs will have on the ultimate settlement of these amounts in the foreseeable future.
+The Company estimated the probability of achievement of contractual performance targets was between 0% to 100% based on each acquisition's historical and estimated future performance and risk adjusted discount rates of between 4.8% to 6.1%, which resulted in a recorded fair value for the contingent consideration of \$4.7 million and \$5.5 million as of December 31, 2024, and 2023, respectively.
+The Company estimated the fair value of the deferred consideration using a discounted cash flow estimate using market rates, with the only remaining condition on such payments being the passage of time which resulted in a recorded fair value of \$0.4 million and \$1.6 million as of December 31, 2024, and 2023, respectively.
+The maximum undiscounted future settlements of contingent and deferred consideration was \$12.0 million at December 31, 2024, and the Company is uncertain as to the extent of the volatility in the judgments and unobservable inputs will have on the ultimate settlement of these amounts in the foreseeable future.